cloudflare/cloudflare-docs/content/firewall/api/cf-firewall-rules/endpoints.md

 The Firewall Rules API endpoints require a value for `<ZONE_ID>`.

-To retrieve a list of zones associated with your account, use the [List Zones](https://api.cloudflare.com/#zone-list-zones) operation and note the zone ID associated with the domain whose Firewall Rules you want to manage.
+To retrieve a list of zones associated with your account, use the [List Zones](https://api.cloudflare.com/#zone-list-zones) operation and note the zone ID associated with the domain whose firewall rules you want to manage.

 {{</Aside>}}